okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ## Configure DPoP

-This section covers the steps to configure DPoP in your org and prepare the DPoP JWT.
+This section explains how to configure DPoP in your org and prepare the DPoP JWT.

 ### Configure the app integration